 There are several types of blockchain technology.
 Although these systems vary from one another, broad categories can be distinguished within the diversity.
 Most systems can be classified as public or private.

-Public blockchains have an open membership and publicly verifiable transactions, while private blockchains restrict access to authorized entities.
+Public blockchains have an open membership and publicly verifiable transactions, while the private ones restrict access to authorized entities.
 Some blockchains use a combination of public and private membership.
-These types of blockchains belong to the emerging class of permissioned-variant blockchain technologies.
+These types of blockchains belong to the emerging class of permissioned-variant technologies.

 A smart contract is a piece of code that is stored in the blockchain, which allows 2 or more parties to enter into an agreement regarding the use of an asset.
 These agreements are transparent, irreversible and independent of the intermediary.